timh1975/SoftwareEngineeringPortfolio/week2.md

 As the repository is private, collaborators were added using the settings tab.
 Email invites were sent out to their academic addresses

 ----------------------------------------------------------------------------------------------------------------------------------------------------
-### Setting up a project in GitHub with integrated task board
+### Setting up a project in GitHub with an integrated task board

 The project has already been set up as described above.